-MV GLENACHULISH is in regular service between Easter and October and is maintained by the Isle of Skye Ferry Community Interest Company, which holds a Loadline Exemption certificate from the MCA.
+MV GLENACHULISH is the last manually operated turntable ferry in the world.
+She is in regular service between Easter and October and is maintained by the Isle of Skye Ferry Community Interest Company, which holds a Loadline Exemption certificate from the MCA.
 In 2010 the company spent £60,000 overhauling the keel and hull.

 Once a common sight throughout the Highlands, 'wee ferries' were the road links before the building of bridges.
 The GLENACHULISH ferry was built in 1969 to work the crossing at the head of Loch Leven between Ballachulish (Argyll) and North Ballachulish (Inverness-shire) on the main (A82) west coast road between Glasgow and Inverness.
 The GLENACHULISH was in service until the Ballachulish ferry closed in December 1975.